-Your bones do and they are paying the consequences
+Your bones are, and they're paying the price.

 Did you know that nearly 2 billion people currently suffer from musculoskeletal disorders?

-This is an estimate of the number of people diagnosed, but I'm sure this figure must exceed 3 billion, given that part of the population has problems without having been monitored or diagnosed.
+This is an estimate of the people who are diagnosed, but I am sure that this figure must exceed 3 billion, given that part of the population has problems without having been monitored and diagnosed.

-A global epidemic that is seriously impacting people's health and quality of life, and for which neither accurate studies nor effective therapeutic approaches are being conducted.
+A global epidemic that is seriously impacting people's health and quality of life, and for which neither accurate studies nor effective therapeutic approaches are being carried out.

 There are more than 150 disorders that affect the musculoskeletal system, but today I want to focus on several of them (osteoporosis and osteopenia).

-Osteopenia is a decrease in bone mineral density (the amount of mineral matter in the bones).
-If this decrease persists over time and the underlying causes are not addressed, it will eventually develop into osteoporosis (a disease in which high demineralization has triggered a loss of bone mass).
+Osteopenia is a decrease in bone mineral density (the amount of mineral matter in the bones), and if this persists over time and the underlying causes are not addressed, it will eventually become osteoporosis (a disease in which this high demineralization has triggered a loss of bone mass).

 What is the current approach in these two circumstances?